 An analysis of research relating to the theory and practice of administration in physical activities and sports with emphasis on planning, organizing, staffing, directing, co-ordinating, and controlling.
 Three credits.
+Not offered 2007-2008.

 445 Instructional Strategies in Human Kinetics